sarbbottam/docker-handbook/notes/docker-jumpstart.md

 - when a `container` is launched via `docker run`, from an `image`, docker adds a `writable layer` on top.
   - a `read/write` file system, on top of all other layers
-- the process that the container will run, will be run in this `read/write` layer
+- the process that the `container` will run, will be run in this `read/write` layer
-- any changes made in the container, will be made to this `read/write` layer
+- any changes made in the `container`, will be made to this `read/write` layer
 - all the other layers are `read only`
 - `docker` uses `copy on write system`
   - a file from `read only` layer is copied to a `writable layer`